 Barcelona El Prat Airport is the last stop on the line – Aeroport

-Unfortunately the only places that you can purchase a T10 ticket at the airport are the train station at terminal T2 or at the tobacconist in terminal T1.
+Unfortunately, the only places where you can purchase a T-casual at Barcelona airport are at the train station at terminal T2 or the tobacconist outside terminal T1.

 The Night Bus

-If you are on a tight budget and arrive in Barcelona after the trains and Aerobus have stopped then you could take the night bus.
+If you are on a very tight budget and arrive in Barcelona after the metro has stopped running, you could take the night bus.

-I do not recommend the night bus unless you are staying near to Plaça de Catalunya or one of the other stops on route.
-If you arrive after the Metro has stopped running and have to connect to a second night bus your total journey time could be very long.
+I do not recommend the night bus unless you are staying near Plaça de Catalunya or one of the other stops on the route.
+If you have to connect to another night bus, your total journey time could be very long.

 Other Public Bus Routes

-By booking your transfer in advance you benefit from a fixed fare which is paid up-front via Paypal or credit card.
-Your driver will then track your flight and be waiting for you in the arrivals area holding a board with your name on it.
+By booking your transfer in advance, you benefit from a fixed fare which is paid up-front via Paypal or credit card.
+Your driver will then track your flight and wait for you in the arrivals area holding a board with your name on it.

 Which To Choose?